tuomaseerola/MP_DataChallenge/README.md

 observations than predictors.

-Just to demonstrate this, here we predict arousal with 770 random features, which is equally “good” as the previous silly model.
+Just to demonstrate this, here we predict arousal with 770 random features, which is equally “good” as the previous bad model.

 ``` r
 n <- nrow(df); reps <- 770; n1 <- 1